HDR Candidature Management

 |6.
 Appreciation of the importance of both ‘learning for life’, and engaging with the community||

 Research training at Federation University involves the active participation of both staff and Higher Degree by Research candidates.
-The responsibility to ensure that research training is conducted in the most efficient and effective manner is shared by all parties; the University, the Faculties, supervisors and candidates all have obligations to each other.
+The responsibility to ensure that research training is conducted in the most efficient and effective manner is shared by all parties; the University, the Schools, supervisors and candidates all have obligations to each other.

 The University has the responsibility to establish a policy framework within which research training can operate.
 The University is responsible for having in place policies and procedures relating to: